rahul-cyborg/hackerearth/README.md

 ## Mount it inside a rails app

-1. Clone this inside bin directory of rails app
+1. Clone this inside lib directory of rails app
 2. Add the following to your `config/routes.rb`:

     ```ruby